The Temple of Fortuna by Elodie Harper

 Synopsis

-Review of The Foxglove King
+Review of The Sun and the Void

 For regular reading updates, check out my Goodreads profile.